top of page

 Below are bios for all of our therapists.

-My Story: Stephanie Snow (She/Her)
+My Story: Stephanie Snow LPC (She/Her)

 stephanie snow